ftwkoopmans/msdap/doc/docker.md

       - windows; right-click `msdap_launcher_windows.ps1` and select
         “Run with PowerShell”
-          - *note; upon first use, you may see a security warning because this script was downloaded from the internet*
+          - *note; upon first use, you may see a security warning because this script was downloaded from the internet (If it’s a “Execution Policy Change” warning, enter “Y” to proceed)*
       - macOS and Linux; execute the `msdap_launcher_unix.sh` script
           - *note; if you are unfamiliar with using scripts,* [here is a macOS